 Those difficult teenagers might even get a smile on their faces with the array of fun events and activities taking place on selected dates throughout the year.

 You’ll love the Rylstone Gardens in Shanklin before you even get there – thanks to the fact they’re free.
 There’s a nice park, mini golf and brass bands in summer.
 If you love hanging baskets, butterflies and bees – you’ll love it here.

 READ MORE: Music Lover’s Guide to the Isle of Wight

 The Isle of Wight museums are some of the best things to do on the Isle of Wight!

 46. Isle of Wight Pearl

 Isle of Wight pearl is a ‘thing’.
 Go along to the museum / gift shop and you can learn more about the pearls with a talk, enjoy the chocolate shop and cafe, and maybe pick yourself up a treat too.
-It’s on the Military Road, with a panoramic outlook over the Isle of Wight’s west coast.
+It’s on the Military Road – one of the island’s most famous drives – with a panoramic outlook over the west coast.